awsdocs/aws-kms-developer-guide/doc_source/viewing-keys-console.md

 Consider using the **Page size** setting to increase the number of CMKs displayed on each page, especially if you typically use a device that's easy to scroll\.

 The data columns that you display might vary depending on the table, your job role, and the types of CMKs in the account and Region\.
 The following table offers some suggested configurations\.
-For descriptions of the columns, see [Displaying CMK Details](#viewing-console-details)\.
+For descriptions of the columns, see [Displaying CMK details](#viewing-console-details)\.

-### Suggested CMK Table Configurations<a name="configure-console"></a>
+### Suggested CMK table configurations<a name="configure-console"></a>

 You can customize the columns that appear in your CMK table to display the information you need about your CMKs\.